andijakl/MachineLearning/README.md

 4. [**Example - mnist with cnn and pytorch**](/example%20-%20mnist%20with%20cnn%20and%20pytorch/): Similar to the previous example, but using a convolutional neural network (CNN) with PyTorch.
 5. [**Example - llm with rag**](/example%20-%20llm%20with%20rag/): A simple example of a large language model (LLM) using retrieval-augmented generation (RAG) with Ollama and Langchain.

+### Python Labs

 Explore the following labs within the repository.
 These do not contain the solutions.
 They contain all the instructions necessary to complete the tasks.
 Automated checks (using assert statements) help you verify your solutions.

-Python Labs:

 - [**Lab – Python, NumPy, and pandas**](/lab%20-%20python%20numpy%20pandas/): Learn the basics of data manipulation and analysis using Python libraries.

-PyTorch Labs:
+### PyTorch Labs

 - [**Lab - Pytorch - heart disease**](/lab%20-%20pytorch%20-%20heart%20disease/): A complete example of a neural network using PyTorch to predict heart disease, the classical hello world example of machine learning.
 - [**Lab - Pytorch - colorectal cancer detection**](/lab%20-%20pytorch%20-%20colorectal%20cancer/): Further extending neural network training with more added features, this time using the colorectal cancer dataset.

-Scikit-Learn Labs:
+### Scikit-Learn Labs

 - [**Lab – Scikit-learn for heart disease prediction**](/lab%20-%20scikit%20learn%20-%20heart%20disease/): Apply machine learning algorithms to predict heart disease risk.

-Tensorflow Labs:
+### Tensorflow Labs

 - [**Lab – Tensorflow - colorectal cancer detection**](/lab%20-%20scikit%20learn%20-%20heart%20disease/): Dive into neural networks and deep learning techniques based on TensorFlow.

-Generative AI Labs:
+### Generative AI Labs

 - [**Lab – Generative AI and Foundation Models with Amazon PartyRock**](/lab%20-%20generative%20ai%20and%20foundation%20models%20-%20amazon%20partyrock/): Explore generative AI and prompt design through a no-code visual app editor at no cost.

-### Contributing

-Contributions are welcome!
-If you have ideas for improving this repository, please open an issue or submit a pull request.
-Let's collaborate and make this resource even better.

-### License
+## License

 This project is licensed under the **GNU General Public License v3.0**.
 You can find the full license details in the [LICENSE](https://github.com/andijakl/MachineLearning/blob/main/LICENSE) file.